tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/在线辅助工具/COS 请求工具_intl_en.md

 ## Notes
 After you click **Send Request** to send the request with its required parameters entered to the COS server, COS will perform the corresponding operation on your buckets or objects.
-The operation cannot be undone or rolled back; therefore, proceed with caution.
+The operation cannot be undone or reverted; therefore, proceed with caution.